From 2018 Physioworks will no longer be running Monday Evening Matwork Classes

-Physioworks runs four popular Matwork classes a week at The Meeting Rooms, Neal’s Yard, Covent Garden.
+Physioworks runs two popular Matwork classes a week at The Meeting Rooms, Neal’s Yard, Covent Garden.

 As a busy Londoner finds it difficult to commit to a class every week we don’t run our classes by the term, we realistically run them as drop in classes where your place must be reserved for each class, on a first come first served basis.